 To execute this Vision, we created a long-term management plan that guides us in becoming a corporate group capable of sustainable growth in the face of dramatic changes in the external environment.
 This plan calls for our willingness to undertake challenges for growth and to work toward the reinforcement of our business base, engaging in measures to improve corporate value over the medium and long term.

 We believe that rapid decision-making, execution, and transparency are essential for us to accomplish these initiatives as we engage in strengthening our corporate governance.

 The Board of Directors, at the foundation of a structure to ensure efficiency in the execution of directors’ duties, is clearly positioned as the body in charge of making decisions on management policies and strategies, and supervising the execution of operations.
 It holds a regular monthly meeting in addition to provisional meetings as necessary, reviews and formulates measures regarding important decisions and tracks business performance.

 Under an executive officer system, the roles of executive officers, their responsibilities, and procedures within basic organizational regulations for operation and division of duties are based on decisions of the Board of Directors.
-Executive officers attend General Managers’ Meetings, where they discuss sales and marketing issues, and Managers’ Meetings, where they discuss administrative issues and establish concrete measures based on status reports received from each department.
+Executive officers attend General Managers’ Meetings and establish concrete measures based on status reports received from each department.

 As Nagase’s independent auditors, Ernst & Young ShinNihon LLC conducts fair and impartial audits of the Company’s accounts.